fallen-icarus/cardano-swaps/README.md

 ##### Creating a Swap

-To create a swap, the owner must use the `CreateOrCloseSwaps` beacon redeemer.
+To create a swap, the owner must execute the beacon script as a minting policy (any beacon redeemer works; `CreateOrCloseSwaps` by convention).
 This requires:

 1. The beacon script is executed as a **minting policy**.
 2. The minted beacons are sent to the correct universal swap address, which must have a valid